Monitor (warship): War of the Pacific

 Huáscar, under the command of Rear Admiral Miguel Grau, fought with distinction during the War of the Pacific.
 Huáscar successfully raided enemy sea lanes for several months and delayed an invasion of the Chilean Army into Peruvian territory until she was captured by the Chilean Navy at the Battle of Angamos in 1879.
-Once in Chilean hands, Huáscar fought a small battle with the Peruvian monitor Manco Capac, during the bombardment of Arica, where she was damaged; after the land battle was lost, the crew scuttled her to prevent capture.
+Once in Chilean hands, Huáscar fought a small battle with the Peruvian monitor Manco Capac, during the bombardment of Arica, where she was damaged; after the land battle was lost, the crew of the Manco Capac scuttled her to prevent capture.

 Over the years, both Chile and Peru came to venerate the ship and the officers from both sides that died on her deck, either commanding her or boarding her, as national heroes.
 Huáscar is currently commissioned in the Chilean Navy, has been restored to a near-original condition and, as a museum ship, is open to visitors at its berth in Talcahuano.

 1884–1897

 In an effort to produce a more seaworthy vessel that was more capable in ship-to-shore combat, a type called the breastwork monitor became more common in the later nineteenth century.
 These ships had raised turrets and a heavier superstructure on a platform above the hull.
 They were still not particularly successful as seagoing ships, because of their short sailing range and the poor reliability of their steam engines.
 The first of these ships was HMVS Cerberus, built between 1868 and 1870.
-She was later sunk and used as a breakwater near Melbourne, Australia and is still visible there, as her upper works project from the water.
+She was later sunk and used as a breakwater near Melbourne, Australia, and is still visible there, as her upper works project from the water.